Consultations and Counseling

 Group counseling involves regular meetings with a small group of individuals and a counselor.
 Members work toward understanding and resolving personal concerns in the group context.
 Groups usually focus on a specific topic and typically meet weekly.
 The structure of the group may be time-limited or ongoing, depending on its purpose.

-Empowerment through Connection – A group for female students who have experienced sexual trauma to come together, share their stories, and support one another through the healing process
+Empowerment through Connection – A group for female students who have experienced sexual assault and/or sexual trauma to come together, share their stories, and support one another through the healing process

 Contact the Assistant Director of Counseling Support Services, MaLinda Lee, for more information about group counseling at (773) 244-4993 or by clicking the button below.
-Spring 2018 groups begin the week of January 29, 2018.
+Fall 2018 groups begin in September 2018.